giampaolo/psutil/docs/api.rst

        >>> p.nice(psutil.HIGH_PRIORITY_CLASS)

     .. versionchanged:: 8.0.0
-       on Windows, return value is now a :class:`psutil.ProcessPriority` enum member.
+       on Windows, the return value is now a :class:`psutil.ProcessPriority` enum member.
        See :ref:`migration guide <migration-8.0>`.

   .. method:: ionice(ioclass=None, value=None)

-    Get or set process I/O niceness (priority).
+    Get or set process :term:`I/O niceness <ionice>` (priority).
     If no argument is provided it acts as a get, returning a ``(ioclass, value)`` tuple on Linux and a *ioclass* integer on Windows.
     If *ioclass* is provided it acts as a set.
 In this case an additional